Mission & Vision

 How we work

 CIER focuses on meeting Indigenous nations’ needs, as they define them.
-We change the world by listening to and enabling our First Nations partners to build on their strengths.
+We create positive change by listening to and enabling our First Nations partners to build on their strengths.
 We use and value traditional, local, and Western science methods, and work across political boundaries and cross-cultural settings on environmental issues, recognizing and respecting Indigenous rights.

 Funding Policy